TVU One 5G, TVU Grid , TVU Partyline and TVU M-Link Enable Seamless, Live Coverage from Kansas City and Phoenix for

 Responding to the ripple effect of COVID-19, ESPN is installing new systems in commentators' homes daily, while many had existing technology in placeView Related Products

-ESPN’s remote operations team has long led the sports industry in providing remote home studios to livestream remotely. – innovative IP-based camera systems that are remotely controlled from Bristol, Conn., – for commentators without easy access to a studio.
+ESPN’s remote operations team has long led the sports industry in providing remote home studios, and even ob vans, to livestream remotely. – innovative IP-based camera systems that are remotely controlled from Bristol, Conn., – for commentators without easy access to a studio.

 The constantly evolving workplace norms due to COVID-19 have led to an accelerated demand for installation of remote livestream systems such as TVU Anywhere.
 As ESPN continues to focus on the health and safety of its employees while remaining mindful of its mission to serve sports fans.